MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity.md

 ## Enabling Application Authenticity
 In order to enable Application Authenticity in your Cordova or Native application, the application's binary file needs to be signed using the MobileFirst-supplied command line tool.
 Eligible binary files are: `ipa` for iOS, `apk` for Android and `appx` for Windows 8 Universal &amp; Windows 10 UWP.

-1. Open **Terminal** and run the command: `java -jar path-to-mfp-server-authenticity-tool.jar path-to-binary-file`
+1. Open a **Command-line** window and run the command: `java -jar path-to-mfp-server-authenticity-tool.jar path-to-binary-file`

     For example: